bmkramer/COVID19-PMC-collections/README.md

 | Wolters Kluwer | 2284 | 400 | 90 | 7 | 1856 | - | 1 | 20 |

 **Table 1.
-Numbers of articles in publisher collections in PMC COVID-19 Initiave with different types of licenses (NB numbers for CC-license include CC-BY)**
+Numbers of articles in publisher collections in PMC COVID-19 Initiave with different types of licenses (NB numbers for CC-license include CC-BY) \*Springer Nature data collected 2021-11-11.**

 The analysis shows that only a minority of papers shared in the COVID-19 Initiative have a CC-license (and only a subset of those a CC-BY license).
 For papers that are not shared with a CC-license, some publishers (e.g. <em>Cambridge University Press</em>, <em>Oxford University Press</em>, <em>Taylor & Francis</em> and <em>Wolters Kluwer</em>) have opted to use a license as described above, guaranteeing perpetual access through PMC (even after other reuse permissions are withdrawn).
 Other publishers (e.g. <em>BMJ</em>, <em>ACS</em>, <em>Elsevier</em>, <em>IOP</em>, <em>Springer Nature</em> and <em>Wiley</em>) use a custom license that specifies that access to these papers is temporary.
 Two examples of such licenses are quoted below: